tlverse/tlverse-handbook/05-origami.md

 ## General workflow of `origami`

-Before we dive into more details, let's take a moment to review some of the basic functionality in `origami` R package.
-The main function in the `origami` is `cross_validate`.
-To start off, the user must define the fold structure and a function that operates on each fold.
-Once these are passed to `cross_validate`, `cross_validate` will apply the same specified function to each fold, and combine the fold-specific results in a meaningful way.
-We will see this in action in later sections; for now, we provide specific details on each each step of this process below.
+Before we dive into more details, let's take a moment to review some of the basic functionality in the `origami` `R` package.
+The main workhorse function in `origami` is `cross_validate()`.
+To start off, the user must define the fold structure and a function that operates on each fold (this `cv_fun()`, in `origami`'s parlance, usually dictates how the candidate learning algorithm is trained and its predictions validated).

+Once passed to `cross_validate()`, the workhorse function will iteratively apply the specified function (i.e., `cv_fun()`) to each fold, combining the fold-specific results in a meaningful way.
+We will see this in action in later sections -- for now, we provide specific details on each each step of this process below.

 ### (1) Define folds

-The `folds` object passed to `cross_validate` is a list of folds; such lists can be generated using the `make_folds` function.
-Each fold consists of a list with a `training` index vector, a `validation` index vector, and a `fold_index` (its order in the list of folds).
-This function supports a variety of cross-validation schemes we describe in the following section.
-The `make_folds` can balance across levels of a variable (`strata_ids`), and it can also keep all observations from the same independent unit together (`cluster`).
+The `folds` object passed to `cross_validate` is a `list` of folds; such `list` objects are generated using the `make_folds()` helper function.
+Each fold consists of a `list` with a `"training"` index vector, a `"validation"` index vector, and a `"fold_index"` (its order in the overall `list` of folds).
+The `make_folds()` function supports a variety of cross-validation schemes, described in the preceding section.
+The `make_folds()` function can also ensure balance across levels of a given variable (through the `strata_ids` arguments), and it can also keep all observations on the same independent unit together (via the `cluster_ids` argument).

-### (2) Define fold function
+### (2) Define the fold function

-The `cv_fun` argument to `cross_validate` is a function that will perform some operation on each fold.
-The first argument to this function must be `fold`, which will receive an individual fold object to operate on.
-Additional arguments can be passed to `cv_fun` using the `...` argument to `cross_validate`.
-Within this function, the convenience functions `training`, `validation` and `fold_index` can return the various components of a fold object.
-If `training` or `validation` is passed an object, it will index it in a sensible way.
-For instance, if it is a vector, it will index the vector directly; if it is a `data.frame` or `matrix`, it will index rows.
+The `cv_fun` argument to `cross_validate()` is a custom function that performs some operation on each fold (again, _usually_ this specifies the training of the candidate learning algorithm and its evaluation on a given training/validation split, i.e., in a single fold).
+The first argument to this function is the `fold`, which specifies the indices of the units in a given training/validation split (note that this first argument is automatically passed to the `cv_fun()` by `cross_validate()`, which queries the folds object from `make_folds()` in doing so).
+Additional arguments can be passed to the `cv_fun()` through the `...` argument to `cross_validate()`.
+Within this function, the convenience functions `training()`, `validation()` and `fold_index()` can be used to return the various components of a fold object.
+When the `training()` or `validation()` functions are passed an object of a particular class, they will index that object in a sensible way.
+For instance, if the input object is a vector, these helper functions will index the vector directly, but if the input object is a `data.frame` or `matrix`, these functions will automatically index the rows.
 This allows the user to easily partition data into training and validation sets.
-The fold function must return a named list of results containing whatever fold-specific outputs are generated.
+The fold function must return a named `list` of results containing whatever fold-specific outputs are desired.

-### (3) Apply `cross_validate`
+### (3) Apply `cross_validate()`

-After defining folds, `cross_validate` can be used to map the `cv_fun` across the `folds` using `future_lapply`.
-This means that it can be easily parallelized by specifying a parallelization scheme (i.e., a `plan` from the [future parallelization framework for `R`](https://Cran.R-project.org/package=future) [@bengtsson2021unifying]).
-The application of `cross_validate` generates a list of results.
-As described above, each call to `cv_fun` itself returns a list of results, with different elements for each type of result we care about.
-The main loop generates a list of these individual lists of results (a sort of "meta-list").
-This "meta-list" is then inverted such that there is one element per result type (this too is a list of the results for each fold).
-By default, `combine_results` is used to combine these results type lists in a sensible manner.
+After defining the folds, the `cross_validate()` function can be used to map the `cv_fun()` across the `folds`; internally, this uses either `lapply()` or `future_lapply()` (a parallelized variant of the same).
+In this way, `cross_validate()` can be easily parallelized by specifying a parallelization scheme (i.e., a `plan` from the [future parallelization framework for `R`](https://Cran.R-project.org/package=future) [@bengtsson2021unifying]).
+The application of `cross_validate()` generates a list of results, matching the customized `list` specified in the relevant `cv_fun()`.
+As noted above, each call to `cv_fun()` itself returns a `list` of results, with different named slots for each type of result we wish to store.
+The main `cross_validate()` loop generates a `list` of these individual, fold-specific `list`s of results (a `list` of `list`s or "meta-list").
+Internally, this "meta-list" is cleaned up (by concatenation) such that only a single slot per type of result specified by the `cv_fun()` is returned (this too is a `list` of the results for each fold).
+By default, the `combine_results()` helper function is used to combine the individual, fold-specific `list`s of results in a sensible manner.
 How results are combined is determined automatically by examining the data types of the results from the first fold.
-This can be modified by specifying a list of arguments to `.combine_control`.
+This can be modified by specifying a `list` of arguments in the `.combine_control` argument.

 ## Cross-validation in action

-Let's see `origami` in action!
-In the following chapter we will learn how to use cross-validation with the Super Learner, and how we can utilize the power of cross-validation to build optimal ensembles of algorithms, not just its use on a single statistical learning method.
+We've waited long enough.
+Now, let's see `origami` in action!
+In the next chapter, we will learn how to use cross-validation with the Super Learner algorithm, and how we can utilize the power of cross-validation to build optimal ensembles of algorithms -- going far beyond the application of cross-validation to a single statistical learning method.

 ### Cross-validation with linear regression

-First, we will load the relevant `R` packages, set a seed, and load the full WASH data once again.
-In order to illustrate cross-validation with `origami` and linear regression, we will focus on predicting the weight-for-height Z-score `whz` using all of the available covariate data.
-As stated previously, we will assume the data is independent and identically distributed, ignoring the cluster structure imposed by the clinical trial design.
-For the sake of illustration, we will work with a subset of data, and remove all samples with missing data from the dataset; we will learn in the next chapter how to deal with missingness.
+First, let's load the relevant `R` packages, set a seed (for reproducibility), and once again load the WASH Benefits example dataset.
+For illustrative purposes, we'll examine the application of cross-validation to simple linear regression with `origami`, focusing on predicting the weight-for-height Z-score (`whz`) using all of the other available covariates in the dataset.
+As mentioned before, we will assume the dataset contains only independent and identically distributed units, ignoring the clustering structure imposed by the trial design.
+For the sake of illustration, we will work with only a subset of the data, removing all observational units with missing covariate data from the analysis-ready dataset.
+In the next chapter, we will learn more about how to deal with missingness.

 ```r